What Buyers and Sellers Should Know

 It is the practice of the Department of Taxes to allocate real estate withholding in proportion to each seller’s share of the proceeds.
 If the seller claims a credit of Vermont real estate withholding on the Vermont Income Tax Return that is not proportionate to the seller’s share of the proceeds as reported on the federal Income Tax Return, the Department may adjust the amount of real estate withholding claimed on the Vermont Income Tax Return.
 If the seller believes he or she is entitled to claim real estate withholding in an amount that is not proportionate to seller’s share of the proceeds, then supporting documentation should be provided.

 A seller has two options to file and remit the income tax on the capital gains realized on a sale paid in installments.
 The seller may choose to pay the tax each year until the installment is complete or the seller may elect for Vermont purposes to report the entire gain in the year of sale and pay 6% of the entire capital gain.
 If the seller chooses the 6% tax, the seller should include a letter with the return asking for 6% Tax Elect Out for Vermont Purposes and attach a copy of Federal Form 6252.
 The seller should not include the gain from the sale on Schedule IN-113, Income Adjustment Calculations Line 7.
+If the seller does not make this election the real estate withholding will be retained by the Department and applied as a credit against the seller’s tax liability in each year that an installment is received.

 If two or more persons are joint buyers, each buyer is required to withhold.
 However, if one of the buyers withholds and remits the required tax to the Department, then the obligation of all buyers is met.
 If the buyer is a corporation, limited liability company, partnership, or fiduciary, it is also obligated to withhold and remit the tax.